wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-bird-pelican.md

 Sea birds that swallow whole.
 A beast.

-Imagine a cart-sized sea bird with a long pouch-beak.
+Imagine a cart-sized seabird with a long pouch-beak.

 **HD:** 4  &nbsp; &nbsp;  **Armor:** none <br>
 **Size:** large <br>